 I went with a Pegasus/Greek goddess theme.
 I found a Greek goddess dress at the Halloween store for under $65 and have added a lot of details to it over time.
 I bought silver wings from www.moondancebellydance.com and also used an aqua blue petal skirt that I purchased from them as well to add in some color.
 The dress had gold trim on it so I covered it with a variety of silver sequin trim from Jo-Ann Fabric and added some aqua blue ribbon to match the petal skirt.
 I am wearing a white satin circle skirt underneath the dress to cover my legs/saddle.
 I had this made for me by a local seamstress.
 For the finishing touches I found a matching headband and some really sparkly diamond earrings at the mall.
 I braid my hair the night before to give it that wavy look.

 My routine is fairly simple and leaves a lot of wiggle room.
-Basically my only goal is to match the musical transitions (particularly to and from the canter), to show some simple serpentines at the trot and flying changes at the canter.
+Essentially, my only goal is to match the musical transitions (particularly to and from the canter), to show simple serpentines at the trot and flying changes at the canter.
 I want to match my arm movements to the music at the trot and try to remain quiet in my body and always smiling!

 From the Beginning